Torrenal/Covid-19-Maps/US_Maps/TotalCases/README.md

 The images here plot Cases, and are population normalized.
 Functionally, what's being rendered is:
  Value = Cases / Population

 This map is in a 'Draft' state - By all means view it, but take it with a grain of salt - it's literally just been created and  still needs to be reviewed for accuracy.
-It's probably OK, but "probably OK" isn't good enough for me.
+It's probably OK, but "probably OK" isn't considered anything more than a draft version.

 The raw stills for each date are named us-cases-####.png There's a single 'us-cases.png' which is an APNG animation of the individual slides.